closetothe/notmoodle/README.md

 # NOT Moodle

 www.notmoodle.com is a simple forum for the students of MECH 215 (C++ for Mechanical Engineers).
-The backend runs on an Ubuntu virtual machine with NodeJS, Express MongoDB.
+The backend runs on an Ubuntu virtual machine with NodeJS, Express, and MongoDB.

 I created it for two reasons: